Miserlou/RJModules/README.md

 Additionally, in the right click menu, there are multiple waveform types.
 Square waves can be used to generate random gate/clock signals, which is fun too.

 The module is also quite efficient and doesn't use very much CPU considering the number of outputs it has!

+Octo is inspired by DivKid's ''Ochd'', which you should buy for your hardware modular.

 #### Euclidian [sic]
 <img src='https://i.imgur.com/HoEumI7.png' width="50%" />